uEdition/uEdition/docs/index.md

     create  .github/workflows/pages.yml
     create  .gitignore
     create  pyproject.toml
+$ cd my-edition
-$ uedition language add cy
+$ hatch run uEdition language add cy
 🎤 What is the language code?
    cy
 🎤 What is the name of the language?